Supported Employment beyond SMI

 Research Motivations and Aims

-The UK is at the forefront of this international trend with several significant trials, pilots and services adopting IPS and Supported Employment approaches in a diverse range of population groups and settings.
-This diverse innovation raises key questions, challenges and opportunities for both academic and policy understanding and practice around IPS and Supported Employment.
-It also provides rich terrain for this project to explore, learn and support future policy and practice around IPS and Supported Employment in diverse settings and population groups beyond severe mental health.
+The UK is at the forefront of this international trend with several significant trials, pilots and services adopting IPS and SEQF Supported Employment approaches in a diverse range programmes, population groups and settings and at significant scale.
+This scaling and diverse innovation raises key questions, challenges and opportunities for both academic and policy understanding and practice around Supported Employment - both IPS and SEQF - in different population groups, setting and scales.

 We're passionate about co-produced academic research that supports positive change for people and policy.
 Join us.